-While having your own client as a potential trap is something all attorneys would like not to worry about, it is nevertheless something that attorneys must be careful about.
+While having your own client as a potential trap is something all attorneys would like not to worry about, it is nevertheless something that attorneys must be careful.
 First, as with all transactions or relationships, an attorney must truly know his or her clients.
-Succinctly put, "the fact that you have a reputable lawyer representing the client is no evidence of the client's honesty."27 The honesty of your client, or lack thereof, is something of which attorneys need to be aware.
+Succinctly put, "the fact that you have a reputable lawyer representing the client is no evidence of the client's honesty."
+Price, Path & Pride, at p.
+86. The honesty of your client, or lack thereof, is something which attorneys need to be aware.
 In fact, dishonesty or client fraud is a significant trap to which attorneys involved in this practice area must endeavor to avoid.

-Not only should the opining lawyer be aware of the honesty and reputation of the client, but the lawyer should also be aware of the overall health of the client.
+Not only should the opining lawyer be aware of the honesty and reputation of the client, the lawyer should also be aware of the overall health of the client.
 Due to the ever-changing and complex economic circumstances our country is currently facing, a looming problem for attorneys engaged in third-party opinion letter practice is that after giving an opinion, the client could fail to appropriate sufficient funds to finance the obligations upon which the lawyer opined.
-The attorney must therefore protect himself or his firm from such issues.